5 Reasons to Receive SMS Online

 If you have an Internet connection you can receive SMS online.
 All you need to do is get a virtual mobile number or VMN.
 It works just like a private number you get when you purchase a phone, but there’s no actual physical device associated with it.
 You purchase, or rent a VMN from an SMS provider like fastsms, and you can send and receive messages just like you had a phone.

-If you text a lot then you know it’s often hard to keep track of all your conversations.
-You might have even sent a message to the wrong number by accident!
-I know I have.
-But when you log into an online SMS service like the one on the fastsms website, you can manage your received messages just like you would your email.
+With the Fastsms system, you can manage your received messages just like you would your email.
 You can tag them, put them in folders, delete them, save for later, or reply.
-This is really helpful if you receive lots of SMS messages from many different people or groups.
+You can also use keywords to automatically filter incoming messages.
+This is particularly helpful if you receive lots of SMS messages from many different people or groups.

-So when you send out those 100,000 messages asking people to reply with a keyword in order to get a discount, enter a contest, verify their hours, – or anything – receiving them online means you’ll have a much easier time sorting them out.
-Imagine getting that many replies on your mobile – it probably would explode or start to smoke!
+So when you send out those 100,000 messages asking people to reply with a keyword in order to get a discount, enter a contest, verify their hours, or anything else for that matter, receiving them online means you’ll have a much easier time sorting them out and ensuring that they get the right response at the right time.
+This means you can manage all of your messaging far more effectively and efficiently than would be possible using handsets – improving the effectiveness and efficiency of your campaigns, as well as helping to improve your standards of customer service.

 No worrying about signal strength

-Many organisations that use SMS need multiple people to have access to the account to send and read received messages.
-Whether your staff works in shifts, or multiple people need access at the same time, online access to your SMS service is critical.
-Being able to allocate SMS credits, or divide up the work they do by campaign, means they will be more efficient.
-And it also means you won’t have a single point of failure – like when an employee gets sick and you suddenly realise they are the only ones who had access to all the messages!
+Many organisations that use SMS Marketing need multiple people to have access to the account, both for sending and for reading received messages.
+Whether your staff work in shifts, or multiple people need access at the same time, online access to your SMS messaging service is critical.
+Being able to allocate SMS credits, or divide up the work they do by campaign means they will be more efficient.
+It also means you won’t have a single point of failure – such as if an employee gets sick and you suddenly realise they are the only ones who had access to all the messages.

-You only need one VMN (unless you want more) and you can have as many people as you need managing the messages you receive and sending replies as needed.
-And because of the way it’s set up (in NetMessenger), you’ll always have verification of who sent what messages so you can keep track of where your credits are going.
+You only need one VMN to get started (unless you want more) and you can have as many people as you need managing the messages you receive and sending replies as required.
+Because of the way the Fastsms system is set up, you’ll always have verification of who sent what messages, so you can keep track of where your credits are going.